Nandan-nandu/Nandan-nandu/README.md

 ➡️Intrested in data science.

-Skills: PYTHON/ HTML / CSS
+Skills: PYTHON/ MySql / Tableau / GUI(tkinter) /HTML

 - 📫 How to reach me:  On LinkedIn